-Not much sign of a blue wave in election.
-But the blue parts keep getting bluer, the red redder.
+Not much of a blue wave in Washington’s primary election.
+But results show the state is getting more polarized.

 The last two remaining statewide elected Republicans on the West Coast — both here in our state — are in a struggle to survive heading into the November general election.
 GOP Secretary of State Kim Wyman is narrowly leading her Democratic challenger, while GOP state Treasurer Duane Davidson is trailing his — in Davidson’s case by 8 percentage points.
 This doesn’t mean either will lose, but it suggests some partisan head winds are a-blowing against them.

 But unlike in the big blue wave year of 2018, there weren’t signs of a broader washout of Republicans down the ballot.
-If anything what the primary results suggest is that the blue parts of the state are getting strongly bluer, and the red parts redder.
+If anything, what the primary results suggest is that the blue parts of the state are getting strongly bluer, and the red parts redder.
 The state is becoming even more polarized, especially along geographic lines.

 Example: Two incumbent Democratic state legislators in rural southwestern Washington are at risk of falling victim to the growing conservative trend out there.
-Sen. Dean Takko, D-Longview, and Rep. Brian Blake, D-Aberdeen both were drawing less than 50 percent against fields of GOP challengers, in the 19th Legislative District.
+Sen. Dean Takko, D-Longview, and Rep. Brian Blake, D-Aberdeen both were drawing less than 50% against fields of GOP challengers, in the 19th Legislative District.

 That area of the state voted Republican in the last presidential election for the first time in more than 70 years.
-Now in the era of Trump on one side and the Seattle far-left political scene on the other, it may be tilting farther right.

-“Disgruntled mill workers and older Joe Sixpack former Dems in rural areas are now Trump loyalists,” the former congressman who represented that area, Don Bonker, wrote recently at Seattle site PostAlley.org about the changes taking place.
+Now in the era of Trump on one side and the Seattle far-left political scene on the other, it may be tilting farther right.“Disgruntled mill workers and older Joe Sixpack former Dems in rural areas are now Trump loyalists,” the former congressman who represented that area, Don Bonker, wrote recently at Seattle site PostAlley.org about the changes taking place.
 “The offset is the suburban areas, where professional, upper-middle-class Republicans no longer can stomach or vote for Donald Trump.”

 Right on cue with that analysis, some Puget Sound suburban districts were on the way to growing still bluer on Tuesday.
-In the state’s one open Congressional seat, the 10th District centered around Olympia, voters were picking two Democrats Tuesday to go to a run-off in November.
+In the state’s one open congressional seat, the 10th District, which is centered around Olympia, voters were picking two Democrats Tuesday to go to a run-off in November.
 The top vote-getting Republican was running only in fourth place.

 Also in south Puget Sound, an incumbent Republican state Senator, Steve O’Ban of University Place, is trailing a newcomer Democrat, Tacoma Urban League President T’wina Nobles.
 If elected in November she would be only the second Black woman in the Washington state Senate in the state’s history.